negative-spaces/negative-spaces.github.io/mindpalace/ideas.md

 stories in signs in garbage

-CRUXXXXX
+# CRUXXXXX

-compare AAG and symposium for sites of interference and tactics (DIFF omg doing what i did was a tactic -) but also CBD - no alley enterece
+compare AAG and symposium for sites of interference and tactics (DIFF omg doing what i did was a tactic -) but also CBD - no alley entrance

 WOW the presentation of the research was part of the reasearch practice ---- make interference with research (diffraction) then study interferences made and patterns of simmilarity and diffrernece across them (diffractive apparatus revealing diffractive pattens) this is how deep mapping is diffraction
 -- negative space - site constantly changing shifting boundary of intelligibile form limit of intelligibility